 Production Of Tomato

 In 2017, the worldwide production of tomatoes totaled 170.8 million tons.
 China, the leading producer of tomatoes, accounted for 31% of the total production.
-India and the United States followed with the second and third highest production of tomatoes in the world.
+In China, tomatoes are widely cultivated in open fields or plastic tunnels.
+Tomato varieties that are red or pink and produce large fruits are generally preferred.
+India and Turkey followed with the second and third highest production of tomatoes in the world.
+In India, tomato is cultivated in several states of the country.
 In the European Union, tomatoes accounted for 23% of the total output of fresh vegetables in 2014.
 Of this, more than half was produced in Spain, Italy, and Poland.
 The global tomato exports the previous year was worth 88 billion USD.

 Uses Of Tomato

 Tomatoes are 95% water, 4% carbohydrates, and contains less than 1% of proteins and fats.
 These fruits are a moderate vitamin C source and are generally low in dietary nutrients.